Ken Anderson (wrestler): TNA World Heavyweight Champion (2010–2011)

-At Victory Road, Anderson and Hardy attempted to win the TNA World Heavyweight Championship from Rob Van Dam in a four-way match, also involving Abyss, but both were unsuccessful.
-On the August 19 edition of Impact!, the TNA World Heavyweight Championship was vacated and Anderson was entered into an eight-man tournament for the title, defeating Jay Lethal in the first round and D'Angelo Dinero in the semifinals.
-On September 21, TNA President Dixie Carter announced that Anderson had signed a new long-term contract with the company.
-At Bound for Glory, Anderson failed in his attempt to win the TNA World Heavyweight Championship when Jeff Hardy, with the assistance of both Hulk Hogan and Eric Bischoff, pinned him in a three-way match (which also included Kurt Angle) to win the title, ending their partnership.
+At Victory Road on July 11, Anderson and Hardy attempted to win the TNA World Heavyweight Championship from Rob Van Dam in a four-way match, also involving Abyss, but both were unsuccessful.
+On the August 19 edition of Impact!, the TNA World Heavyweight Championship was vacated and Anderson was entered into an eight-man tournament for the title, defeating Jay Lethal in the first round and D'Angelo Dinero in the semifinals at No Surrender on September 5.
+On September 21, TNA President Dixie Carter announced that Anderson had signed a new long-term contract with TNA.
+At Bound for Glory on October 10, Anderson failed in his attempt to win the TNA World Heavyweight Championship when Jeff Hardy, with the assistance of both Hulk Hogan and Eric Bischoff, pinned him in a three-way match (which also included Kurt Angle) to win the title, ending their partnership.
 Two weeks later, Anderson competed in a number one contender Ultimate X match against Kazarian, who won following interference from his Fortune stablemates.
-Anderson was blindsided by Hardy after the match, which consequently earned Anderson a title shot.
+Anderson was blindsided by Hardy after the match, which consequently earned Anderson a title shot at Turning Point on November 7.
 During the attack, Anderson suffered a legitimate concussion, which kept him from taking part in the title match.

-Anderson returned on December 2, chasing Hardy and Fortune out of the ring, before being announced as the special guest referee for the title match between Hardy and Matt Morgan at Final Resolution.
+Anderson returned on the December 2 episode of Impact!, chasing Hardy and Fortune out of the ring, before being announced as the special guest referee for the title match between Hardy and Matt Morgan at Final Resolution on December 5.
 Anderson was bloodied and taken out of that match by Eric Bischoff, who helped Hardy retain the title after another referee replaced Anderson.
 On January 9, 2011, at Genesis, Anderson defeated Morgan in a number one contender's match.
 Immediately afterwards, Bischoff announced that Anderson would get his title match against Jeff Hardy immediately.
 After interference from Morgan, Mick Foley, Matt Hardy, Rob Van Dam, and Bischoff, Anderson defeated Hardy to win the TNA World Heavyweight Championship for the first time.
 On the February 3 episode of Impact!, Anderson defeated Hardy in a rematch for the title after Fortune turned on Immortal, who were interfering.
 On February 13 at Against All Odds, Anderson lost the TNA World Heavyweight Championship back to Hardy in a ladder match.